 In 2020, Halloween made a big splash on social media despite restrictions and lockdowns across the globe.
 The hashtag #Halloween2020 featured in over 963.7K posts, resulting in 5.5 billion impressions last October.

-When it comes to getting inspired, the same research by Mintel found that 40% of Halloween purchasers use social media for inspiration.
-Some cleverly curated photos of your products in spooky arrangements can help influence those going online to get ideas for their own Halloween celebrations.
-Reward and share User Generated Content (UGC) as part of the campaign to encourage your audience to get involved.
+When it comes to ideas for Halloween, Mintel found that 40% of purchasers turn to social media for inspiration.
+Cleverly curated photos of your products in spooky arrangements can help influence those going online to get ideas for their own Halloween celebrations.

-Let’s be honest, when people put the effort into Halloween it’s going to end up all over social media.
-So why not get involved by challenging your followers to send in/upload and tag their best Halloween snaps to be in with the chance of winning a brand prize.
+As part of your social media campaigns, consider rewarding and sharing user-generated content (UGC) to encourage your audience to get involved.
+Why not try challenging your followers to send in/upload and tag their best Halloween snaps to be in with the chance of winning a brand prize?

-These contests can be for best costume, best pet costume, best Halloween recipe made with your product, best pumpkin carvings etc. Photo comps like this are a great opportunity to connect with your audience and produce some great UGC, especially if you’re employing dedicated campaign hashtags so users can find you and each other easily.
+These contests can be for best costume, best pet costume, best Halloween recipe made with your product, best pumpkin carvings etc. Photo comps are a great opportunity to connect with your audience and produce some great UGC, especially if you’re employing dedicated campaign hashtags so users can find you and each other easily.

 YouTube and online videos

 YouTube and social media have made video adverts accessible to brands of all sizes and Halloween is a perfect time to get your witchy hats on and come up with some great visual content for your seasonal campaign.